Brown-University-Library/bell/README.md

         - status: done 2017-08-07
     - delete & post records to solr
         - tasks/indexer.update_solr_core()

-- run bdr validation
-    - TODO: delete this step if there isn't anything really worth checking.
-    - validate that all original-data pids are in the bdr -- I (bjd) don't think this is necessary, since the data file `e__accession_number_to_pid_dict.json` covers this.
-    - validate that all original-data accession-numbers are in the bdr -- I (bjd) don't think this is necessary, since the data file `e__accession_number_to_pid_dict.json` covers this.

-- run solr validation
-    - TODO: delete this step; I (bjd) don't think it's needed now that we're creating the solr data in a simpler way.

 - let Bell-J.C. & CIS-J.O. know when done
     - old status: done, 2016-05-26